Atsuyo64/ai-tournament/README.md

 ```

 > [!NOTE]
 > Agents must be Rust crates located in the specified directory.
-Each match and agent runs as a separate, isolated process.
+Each agent of each match runs as a separate, isolated process.

 ## Example Agent